Understanding People Pleasing: A Journey to Self-Acceptance

 Feeling guilty for asserting your own needs

-Research shows that around 70% of people report feeling pressure to please others, often stemming from childhood experiences where love and acceptance were conditional.
-For instance, clients often cannot decline requests, fearing that saying "no" might lead to disappointment or conflict.
+Research shows that around 70% of people report feeling pressure to please others.
+This often stems from childhood experiences where love and acceptance were conditional.
+Clients often cannot decline requests, fearing that saying "no" might lead to disappointment or conflict.
 They may feel they must embody the image of a “good friend” or “dependable partner,” even at their own expense.

 The Cycle of Approval Seeking

-In working with others, I have found that looking for approval can create a damaging cycle.
-Initially, seeking validation may feel rewarding, but over time, this can lead to exhaustion and discontent.
-When individuals continuously look to others for validation, they may neglect their own feelings, leading to diminished self-esteem.
+Seeking approval can create a damaging cycle.
+Initially, pursuing validation may feel rewarding.
+However, this can lead to exhaustion and discontent over time.
+When individuals continuously look to others for approval, they may neglect their own feelings, which can diminish their self-esteem.

 In my practice, I encourage clients to examine the motivations behind their people-pleasing behaviours.
 Recognising these triggers helps clients identify patterns that contribute to feelings of inadequacy and anxiety.
-For example, they might realise that their urge to please often arises when they feel uncertain about their worth, often leading to resentments.
+For example, they might realise their urge to please often arises when they feel uncertain about their worth, which can lead to resentments.

 Fear of Conflict

-Conflict is often frightening for people pleasers.
-Many believe conflict is inherently negative and fear it will lead to interpersonal loss.
-This belief can drive individuals to extreme measures to maintain peace, even if it means ignoring their own needs.
+Conflict is frightening for many people pleasers.
+Many believe conflict is inherently negative.
+They fear it will lead to interpersonal loss.
+This belief can drive individuals to extreme lengths to maintain peace, even if it means ignoring their own needs.

-I can provide a space to explore attitudes toward conflict.
-My clients can learn effective communication strategies to express themselves assertively.
+In counselling, I provide a safe space to explore attitudes toward conflict.
+Clients can learn effective communication strategies to express themselves assertively.

-The fear of rejection and abandonment fuels many individuals’ people-pleasing tendencies.
-When one's sense of self-worth is closely linked to other people's opinions, it can manifest as over-explaining, excessive apologising, or a generally compliant attitude.
+The fear of rejection and abandonment fuels many people-pleasing tendencies.
+When one's sense of self-worth is closely linked to others' opinions, it can manifest as over-explaining, excessive apologising, or a generally compliant attitude.

-In our session, we often unpack these fears and explore their origins.
-A common exercise involves reflecting on past experiences that formed these fears, allowing clients to understand that their worth is not tied to pleasing others.
-We can look at the running scripts and see if they serve you.
+During sessions, we often unpack these fears and explore their origins.
+A common exercise involves reflecting on past experiences that formed these fears.
+This helps clients understand that their worth is not tied to pleasing others.
+We examine the running scripts in their minds and determine whether these beliefs still serve them.

 The Role of Self-Esteem

 Low self-esteem frequently underpins people-pleasing behaviours.
-Individuals who feel disconnected from their true selves may rely on external validation to fill the gap.
+Individuals who feel disconnected from their true selves might rely on external validation to fill the void.
 This cycle of seeking praise can worsen their self-image.

-In counselling, we may work through beliefs about self-worth.
+In counselling, we often work through beliefs about self-worth.
 Clients build a stronger sense of self-acceptance by combating negative self-talk and nurturing self-kindness.
-When working with self-compassion, we can create a healthier relationship in our internal world
+When we work with self-compassion, we create a healthier relationship within our internal world.

 Finding Balance

-Overcoming people-pleasing involves learning how to balance one's needs with those of others.
+Overcoming people-pleasing involves learning to balance one's needs with those of others.
 Recognising when to say "yes" and when to set boundaries is essential.
 Prioritising oneself does not equate to being selfish; rather, it fosters mutual respect and better relationships.
-My clients often find it helpful to look at their needs when, in the past, they've been prioritising others' needs.

 In counselling, we practice boundary-setting techniques and assertive communication.
-For instance, role-playing situations where clients express their needs help them gain confidence and clarity in handling real-life conversations.
+For instance, role-playing scenarios where clients express their needs in a safe space helps them gain confidence and clarity for real-life conversations.

 The Power of Self-Reflection

 Self-reflection is crucial for understanding and overcoming people-pleasing tendencies.
-Journaling, practising mindfulness, and guided self-reflection can provide individuals with deeper insight into their thoughts and behaviours.
-As clients engage in reflective practices, they often uncover motivations and fears that they previously overlooked.
+Journaling, practising mindfulness, and guided self-reflection can offer deeper insights into individuals' thoughts and behaviours.
+As clients engage in reflective practices, they often uncover motivations and fears they previously overlooked.

 Through self-reflection, individuals can pinpoint moments when they neglect their own needs to please others.
 This newfound awareness paves the way for greater self-acceptance and healthier relationships.